Drug Crimes

 Examples of Schedule I drugs include heroin, LSD, and MDMA (ecstasy).
 Schedule II includes methamphetamine, cocaine, Oxycodone, and Adderall.
 Schedule III includes ketamine and anabolic steroids.
 Schedule IV includes Xanax, Valium, and Ambien.
 Schedule V has the lowest potential for abuse and consists mainly of preparations containing limited quantities of certain narcotics, such as cough medicines with codeine.

-Common Defenses to Drug Charges in NM
+Effective Defenses Against Drug Charges in New Mexico

 Facing drug charges in New Mexico can be daunting, but there are several common defenses that an experienced drug crime defense attorney might employ to challenge these charges.